dj-m/DataStorytelling/DataStorytelling_Notes.md

 Oath: I challenge you to take ownership of your data, and today I hereby confer upon you a Tedx associates degree in elementary statistics with a concetrationin time-dependent data analysis, with all the right and privileges that pertain within there to (your name).

-Your response when presented with a situation: Show me the Data.
+Your response when presented with a situation: Show me the Data!

+## Storytelling & Effective Communication ##